-Diane works with Fortune 500 companies, startups, and individuals who seek to succeed in this new way of working.
-As an independent worker herself, Diane is an active an enthusiastic participant in the Gig Economy.
+Diane works as a consultant and advisor with Fortune 500 companies, startups, and individuals who seek to succeed in this new way of working.
+As an independent worker herself, Diane is an active and enthusiastic participant in the Gig Economy.
 In between full-time jobs and consulting gigs in private equity and venture capital, Diane has been a Visiting Fellow at Trinity College in Dublin, an Executive-in-Residence at Babson College, and an Eisenhower Fellow to Saudi Arabia and Turkey.
-She has taken two different years off to travel around the world.
+She has taken two different years off to travel around the world, and has visited more than 30 countries.

 When not working, Diane enjoys reading (mostly non-fiction), writing (only non-fiction), food (eating and cooking), wine, film, yoga, and running.
 Diane holds A.B. and M.P.P. degrees from Harvard University.
 She is a dual EU (Irish) and US citizen.
 She lives in Boston's historic South End with her husband Kevin.